Grow a Healthy Lawn

 For those who live in Ann Arbor, you can earn a stormwater rate credit with the installation of a rain garden on your property.

-Washtenaw County Water Resources Commissioner.
-Is a partner in HRWC’s Green Infrastructure in Swift Run and Millers Creek Rainwater projects.
-Its rain garden program offers free design and implementation help to homeowners.
+Washtenaw County Water Resources Commissioner has a rain garden program that offers a Master Rain Gardener certification class and free design and implementation help to homeowners.
 Even for the do-it-yourselfer, its website is loaded with good how-to information including lots of photos, site designs and plant lists.
+The WCWRC has partnered with past HRWC’s Green Infrastructure projects in Swift Run and Millers Creek neighborhoods.

-Michigan Department of Environmental Quality.
-Has a downloadable version of “Landscaping for Water Quality” a 50 page guide for understanding the concepts and applying garden designs for improving Michigan’s water quality through landscaping practices.
+Michigan Department of Environment, Great Lakes, and Energy has a downloadable version of “Landscaping for Water Quality” a 50 page guide for understanding the concepts and applying garden designs for improving Michigan’s water quality through landscaping practices.
 It provides detailed how-to information including site designs and plant lists.

 Garden with Native Plants